The link between climate change and infectious disease

 A failure to slow global warming is providing many deadly diseases with the opportunity to expand their reach, putting the health of millions of people at risk.
 Read on to understand more.

-According to a Intergovernmental Panel on Climate Change 2022 report, “dengue risk will increase with longer seasons and a wider geographic distribution in Asia, Europe, Central and South America and sub-Saharan Africa, potentially putting additional billions of people at risk by the end of the century."
+The Intergovernmental Panel on Climate Change 2022 report stated that, “dengue risk will increase with longer seasons and a wider geographic distribution in Asia, Europe, Central and South America and sub-Saharan Africa, potentially putting additional billions of people at risk by the end of the century."

 However, while some areas are warming to suitable conditions for vectors to thrive, others will become too hot for them to survive.